 Stay on top of your funds and monitor cash flow.
 A crisis management strategy can help you adapt during the pandemic to any unforeseen change of events.

 During COVID-19, everyone is feeling pressure when it comes to financial uncertainty.
 However, to ensure that your charitable organization continues to serve the community, you must listen to the people you serve.

 The feedback you get from the beneficiaries will help you modify the delivery operations.

 People are using social media platforms to connect with their audience.
 You can now use free live video features on major social media platforms, including Facebook, Instagram, Twitter, Snapchat, TikTok, and LinkedIn.

-In case you are the director or manager of a nonprofit organisation and struggling to devise an adaptive strategy during the COVID-19 pandemic, there are some partners out there that can offer support.
+In case you are the director or manager of a nonprofit organization and struggling to devise an adaptive strategy during the COVID-19 pandemic, there are some partners out there that can offer support.
 Whether it is suggesting strategies to adapt, connecting your nonprofit with volunteers/funds companies like Alaya can help boost your efforts.
 Learn more about us below.

 Alaya collaborates with thousands of charities around the world.
-The company aims to engage with nonprofit organisations like yours and design an adaptive strategy for the coronavirus pandemic.
+The company aims to engage with nonprofit organizations like yours and design an adaptive strategy for the coronavirus pandemic.
 Alaya will not only help you adapt but find additional ways to engage your volunteers, even when the usual field volunteering activities are not yet possible.

 Connect with Alaya for help today.Go back to blog >